 What is a shared ownership mortgage?

 A shared ownership mortgage is a solution that allows you to buy a percentage of a property.
-This means that rather than buying the entire house, you will only have a certain share in the property.
+This means that rather than buying the whole house, you will only own a set amount of the property.
 The remaining share will be owned by a landlord.

-When it comes to repayments, you will pay for a mortgage on your share of the property and will pay rent on the remaining share.
+When it comes to repayments, you will pay for a mortgage on your share of the property.
+You will pay rent on the remaining share.

-Our solutions have a range of features and criteria, meaning that we can find a product that is personalised to your specific plans.
-So, if you’re thinking about getting one of these options, our experts can help you.
+Our solutions have a range of features and criteria, meaning that we may be able to find a product personalised to your plans.
+So, if you’re thinking about getting one of these options and are struggling to get approved on the high street, our experts can help you.

 What is the shared ownership scheme?

-The shared ownership scheme was introduced by the government in the 1980s, with the aim of helping first time buyers get on the property ladder.
+The shared ownership scheme was introduced by the government in the 1980s.
+The aim was to help first time buyers get on the property ladder.

-With this scheme, you will only buy part of the property and will pay rent on the rest.
+With this government buying scheme, you will only buy part of the property and will pay rent on the rest.
 It is therefore commonly called ‘part rent, part buy’.

 When you take out any mortgage you will put a deposit down on the property.
-By using this scheme, the amount of deposit needed to purchase a home would be lower as you are only getting a mortgage on the share you have bought.
+By using this scheme, the amount of deposit needed to purchase a home would be lower.
+This is because you are only getting a mortgage on the share you have bought.

-Therefore, engaging in this scheme can be really useful if you are struggling to save up enough money for a deposit and in many instances it may help you get a property that you would have otherwise been unable to afford.
+Therefore, engaging in this scheme can be useful if you are struggling to save up enough money for a deposit.
+In many instances, it may help you get a property that you would have otherwise been unable to afford.

 Can you eventually buy a shared ownership property?

 It is possible to get full possession of your shared ownership house.
-During the course of your agreement you can own extra shares in the property through a process known as staircasing.
+During the course of your agreement, you can buy extra shares in the property through a process known as staircasing.

 Buying more shares in your property can be hugely beneficial, as it can lower the rental payments you have to make.
 Eventually, you will come to a point where you own the entire property and no longer have to make any rent payments.

-Additionally, you have much more flexibility and control over the property, as you have a larger share in the house.
+It also means you have more flexibility and control over the property, as you have a larger share in the house.
 This means you may have more freedom to make changes to the property, allowing you to get the house in the position you desire.

 Therefore, it is definitely possible to become the sole owner of the property through this scheme, so it could be a worthwhile initiative to consider.